Student Success Blog

 CEHD Names Fall 2019 Scholarship Recipients

 One of the most enjoyable tasks the Office of Student and Academic Affairs performs each semester is facilitating a number of scholarship programs that are funded by, or in the memory of, alumni of the College of Education and Human Development and philanthropists committed to student success.
 While our outstanding student recipients receive funds to help defray the cost of attending Mason, the faculty charged with reviewing applications benefit as well.
 They get a glimpse into the inspiring lives of our applicants and the potential future contributions they will make to their fields of study.
 The College of Education and Human Development was thrilled to award nearly $60,000 in scholarships to deserving undergraduate and graduate students for the fall 2019 semester.
-More information about all CEHD scholarships and awards is available here.
 This semester’s recipients are as follows:

 Susan Hawn